greymass/eosio-abi2ts/README.md

   -n INDENT, --indent INDENT
                         How many spaces or tabs to indend with.
   -t, --use-tabs        Use tabs instead of spaces for indentation.
+  -e, --export          Whether to export interfaces and types.
   -a, --pascal-case     Format types using PascalCase (default).
   -c, --camel-case      Format types using camelCase.
   -s, --snake-case      Format types using snake_case.